 This Bojack Horseman Christmas special is awesome.
 If you’re a fan of the series then you’ll love this.
 In this special, Bojack (Will Arnett) and his Housemate Todd (Aaron Paul) watch a holiday episode of Horsin’ around (The sitcom that made BoJack TV famous).
 I also can’t help but love the way that Horsin’ around mimics the style of a 1980’s sitcom.
 Its full of puns, cliches and paradoxes.
 There are some great one-liners in this episode too.

 #4 A Christmas Carol

-Originally a novella by Charles Dickens; A Christmas carol tell the story of Ebenezer Scrooge a miserable cold hearted Grinch-like character who despises christmas and all the joy it brings.
-Without giving away any major spoilers he completely does a 360 by the end and is reformed into a kind hearted man.
-This re-adaptaion of the 1984 film is spectacular.
+Originally a novella by Charles Dickens; A Christmas carol tell the story of Ebenezer Scrooge a miserable cold-hearted Grinch-like character who despises Christmas and all the joy it brings.
+Without giving away any major spoilers he completely does a 360 by the end and is reformed into a kind-hearted man.
+This re-adaptation of the 1984 film is spectacular.
 You have to push past the dramatic scores and sometimes gruesome scenes to get to the end where the true message and moral of the story leaves a lasting impression.

 #HelloHenrietta25 | Day 5